cleecoloma/reading-notes/Code-102/class-03.md

 # Class 03 Summary
+> Here's a brief summary in a question and answer layout of what I learned during class 03.

 1. What is Version Control?
 * Version control is the ability to track changes and ability to go back to previous versions.